Sorbs: East Germany

 The first Lusatian cities were captured in April 1945, when the Red Army and the Polish Second Army crossed the river Queis (Kwisa).
 The defeat of Nazi Germany changed the Sorbs’ situation considerably.
 The regions in East Germany (the German Democratic Republic) faced heavy industrialisation and a large influx of expelled Germans.
 The East German authorities tried to counteract this development by creating a broad range of Sorbian institutions.
 The Sorbs were officially recognized as an ethnic minority, more than 100 Sorbian schools and several academic institutions were founded, the Domowina and its associated societies were re-established and a Sorbian theatre was created.
 Owing to the suppression of the church and forced collectivization, however, these efforts were severely affected and consequently over time the number of people speaking Sorbian languages decreased by half.

-However, the relationship between the Sorbs and the government of East Germany was not without occasional difficulties, mainly because of the high levels of religious observance and resistance to the nationalisation of agriculture.
+The relationship between the Sorbs and the government of East Germany was not without occasional difficulties, mainly because of the high levels of religious observance and resistance to the nationalisation of agriculture.
 During the compulsory collectivization campaign, a great many unprecedented incidents were reported.
 Thus, throughout the Uprising of 1953 in East Germany, violent clashes with the police were reported in Lusatia.
 A small uprising took place in three upper communes of Błot.
+There were also tensions between German and Sorbian parents in the 1950s and early 1960s, as many German families protested the state policy of mandatory instruction of the Sorbian language in schools located in bilingual areas.
+As a consequence of the tensions, which split the local SED, Sorbian language classes were no longer mandatory after 1964, and a temporary but sharp decline in the number of learners occurred immediately thereafter.
+The number of learners increased again after 1968, when new regulations were adopted giving Domowina a greater role in consulting parents of schoolchildren.
+The number of learners did not decrease again until after German reunification.